SAP-samples/codejam-cap-llm/exercises/05-explore-sap-hana-cloud-vector-engine/README.md

 ![explore-sap-hana-cloud-vector-engine-add-hana](./assets/01-explore-sap-hana-cloud-vector-engine-add-hana.png)

 The profile `hybrid` relates to the hybrid testing scenario, which allows you to run your CAP service on localhost but use a real connection to a running SAP HANA Cloud instance.
 You will utilize this feature in a later exercise.
+This is not a requirement.
+You could execute `cds add hana` to have the `production` scenario by default.

 👉 Open the `package.json` file in your project.